Sahiladevi/health_track/docs/project_plan.md

 - Then, I’ll look at how these factors relate to key health measures like body weight (BMI), blood pressure, cholesterol, blood sugar, and common health problems like diabetes, obesity, and high blood pressure.

-- I’ll also zoom in on specific connections—for example, how the amount of sleep someone gets might affect their body weight.
+- I’ll also zoom in on specific connections, for example, how the amount of sleep someone gets might affect their body weight.

 - Plus, I want to see how different habits work together, like diet and exercise, to impact health.